max-kresh/JasperReports-Hibernate5/README.md

 How-to-use
 ==========

-1. The specified jar should be placed in project's library directory.
+1. The specified jar should be placed in project's libraries directory.
 2. Change lines in file **default.jasperreports.properties** in **jasperreports\*.jar**:

 **Replace:**